Breaking News

 • Chemical agents; e.g. toxic substances.

-• Nutritional imbalances; e.g. iron deficiency, iodine deficiency, protein deficiency, vitamin deficiency etc.
+• Nutritional imbalances; e.g. iron deficiency, iodine deficiency, protein deficiency, vitamin deficiency, etc.

 • Immunological; e.g. hypersensitivity reaction, allergic reaction etc. (e.g. in Bronchial asthma, )